lawrenceting/lawrenceting.github.io/preview/2014-04-25-ExpressCard-USB.md

 Date: 2014-04-25 08:41
 ---

-Install ExpressCard USB on MacBook Pro Late 2008, cost around $10, get it cheaply on ebay or amazon. add an extra USB 3.0 port, faster than USB 2.0
+Install ExpressCard USB on MacBook Pro Late 2008.
+You can get it cheaply on ebay or amazon at around $10.

-Notice how the USB ports at the back are exhausted.
-Now, i need not worry as there are 2 additional USB ports in the front.
-Another plus, the USB ports are hidden.
-No need to worry about enormous USB modem blocking the USB ports.
+Notice how the USB port at the back are blocked.
+The ExpressCard USB will solve this problem.
+Plus, the USB ports are hidden.
+No need to worry about an enormous USB device blocking the USB ports.

 ![alt text](http://terrywhite.com/wp-content/uploads/2009/04/usbadapter_0013.jpg "Logo Title Text 1")